 MSIV Four Week Course OPHT 4002: This advanced fourth year elective is aimed at medical students who are dedicated to applying to ophthalmology to allow them more in-depth experience to work on improving their ophthalmic examination skills.
 Students will work independently at the level of first-year ophthalmology residents to come up with a differential diagnosis, assessment, and plan and work closely with residents and attendings in direct patient care.
 Students will observe and possibly assist in ophthalmic surgery, attend conferences, and have an opportunity to initiate and participate in investigative ophthalmic research.
 This course is allowed only for students who have completed the OPTH 4001 course and have decided to pursue a career in Ophthalmology.
 Students are required to make an end of rotation presentation.

 A one-month elective is available for visiting medical students enrolled in U.S. or Canadian medical schools.
-Students interested in a visiting student rotation should contact Anthony Darby for an application.
+Students interested in a visiting student rotation should contact the Student Affairs Office for an application.

 Students are expected to attend weekly didactic conferences, and will be involved in clinical duties from 8 a.m.–6 p.m.
 Monday–Friday.
 Students will demonstrate competency of the material gained during the rotation by taking a final written examination.
 Students are required to give an end of rotation presentation.